KomodoPlatform/NotaryNodes/notarynodes/a-team/README.md

 ## Contact details

-- Slack: @blackjok3r
+- Slack: @blackjok3r OR @manfromaus
-		 @manfromaus

 - Email: blackjok3r@gmail.com

 ## Disclosure

 - We are not a part of any official team and have not run any nodes in the past.
-- We look foward to collaborating with everyone to make the platfrom better.
+- We look foward to collaborating with everyone to make the platform better.